msu-cmse-courses/CMSE801-F26/_sources/Course_Documents/Syllabus/syllabus.md

 ## Grading information

 There are a variety of course activities, with the percentage of the total grade listed.
-More detailed descriptions of each activity can be found elsewhere in the syllabus.
+More detailed descriptions of each activity are elsewhere in the syllabus.

 | Component                                       | Percentage of total grade |
 | ----------------------------------------------- | ------------------------- |